microsoft/azuredevopslabs/labs/java/agile/readme.md

     ![](images/image2.png)

-    You’re now on the **Features** backlog.
+    You are now on the **Features** backlog.

     ![](images/image3.png)

 1. In the Title box, enter **Intranet Site Updates** and press Enter.

-1. Let’s add another feature.
+1. Let us add another feature.
 In the Title box, enter **Internet Site Updates** and press Enter.

     You now have defined two features.